cmslee/recipegame/README.md

 Using a "choose your own adventure" format, it instead accompanies the player at the startline of the dinner prep process, checks in with how they are feeling, and maps a course of action along a decision-making chain that matches dinner-prep options to their capacity in the moment.

-The idea is to help people feed themselves without judgment of how they are feeling or how many times they have to lie down for a second before getting up and trying again.
+The idea is to help people feed themselves without judgment around how they are feeling or how many times they have to lie down for a second before getting up and trying again.

 ## Build Status